Bunnings-Engineering/problems/paymentProviderError.md

 **This error definition type has been deprecated and replaced by [paymentProviderErrors](./paymentProviderErrors.md)**

-The requested operation returned error by the payment provider.
+The requested operation returned an error from the payment provider.

 ## Problem Type